What Should a Chicken Thigh’s Internal Temp Be?

 Best Chicken Thigh Internal Temperatures

 When it comes to getting the best internal temp for chicken legs, slow and low is the name of the game.
 If you get impatient and heat up your chicken thighs by cranking the temperature all the way up, your chicken will be too dry, which is the last thing you want.
-Instead, you want to keep your chicken thighs slowly cooking on a low temperature, thus allowing the meat to marinate in its juices and gradually tenderize.
+Instead, you want to keep your chicken thighs slowly cooking at a low temperature, thus allowing the meat to marinate in its juices and gradually tenderize.

 This can sound counterintuitive, but chicken thighs have a different consistency than other cuts of chicken.
-The thigh contains so much collagen and other types of muscle tissue that a higher chicken thigh internal temp will actually break down those proteins and produce a juicier meat.
+The thigh contains so much collagen and other types of muscle tissue that a higher chicken thigh internal temp will actually break down those proteins and produce juicier meat.
 This is why thighs are such a fun dish to slow cook and serve at cookouts and other casual daylong events.

 Various recipes will recommend different ideal chicken thigh internal temps.
 For the ultimate juicy and tender chicken thigh experience, aim for an internal temp between 175 and 185 F. Any temperature higher than that can dry out or burn your meat, but the perfect 175° to 185° range will get you well above the minimum safe temperature and maximize the poultry’s flavor potential.
 Some recipes may call for a chicken thigh internal temp as high as 195° F, which can have great results as long as the cooking time is super slow.